The Taxicard scheme helps disabled people who live in Cambridge and have a low income to pay for taxi journeys.

 We change the colour of the vouchers after each scheme ends to make them easily identifiable to customers and taxi drivers.

 To join the Taxicard scheme you must receive one or more of the following benefits:

 - Income Support, Pension Credit or income-based Jobseekers Allowance

 - Housing Benefit

 - Universal Credit

-- Income-related Employment and Support Allowance (Not contribution-based ESA)
+- Income-related Employment and Support Allowance – not contribution-based ESA

-- Mobility Enhanced Personal Independence Payment
+- Mobility or the Daily Living Enhanced Personal Independence Payment

 - Attendance Allowance

-- you're a permanent wheelchair user
+- You are a permanent wheelchair user